yuyang339/cs140e-21spr/labs/1-gpio/README.md

    5. Make sure that `code/2-blink.c` also works:

+             # unplug the pi
              # connect an LED to pin 21
+             # plug back in to reset.
              % pi-install 2-blink.bin
              # the LEDs on pin 20 and pin 21 should be in opposite orders.

 Hints:
    1. You write `GPFSELn` register (pages 91 and 92) to set up a pin as an